gscrow/dressipi-com/_posts/2021-05-07-why-is-fashion-different-part-2-fashion-consumer-behavior.markdown

 ## Change in Taste vs Discovery

-When we think about modelling user behaviour in fashion vs other domains, it is important to distinguish between change and discovery.
+When we think about modelling user behavior in fashion vs other domains, it is important to distinguish between change and discovery.
 Discovery is when the user discovers something new they were not aware of before, say they come across a new artist they have not heard of before and this becomes their new favourite music.
 Change is when they have already encountered the artist before and had decided they don’t like them, but later when the artist becomes more popular and releases a new song they really get into it and change their opinion on this type of music.
 This happens less frequently for music, film and books but in fashion we encounter real changes in taste where people already had an opinion on a type of item and then change that opinion pretty suddenly when a trend comes along and public perception shifts.

 A very apt example is the [trend of heavy metal band shirts](https://www.theguardian.com/fashion/2017/jul/26/nirvana-nevermind-fashion-co-opted-band-t-shirt) that became popular and available at mainstream fashion stores.